TETANUS VACCINE INJURIES

 What Does a Vaccine Injury Attorney Do?

-A vaccine injury attorney is a lawyer who represents people who have had an adverse reaction to a vaccine.
+A vaccine injury attorney represents people who have had an adverse reaction to a vaccine.
 If you have been injured by the DTaP or Tdap vaccine, you may be entitled to compensation for your injuries.
 The amount of compensation you may receive depends on the severity of your injuries and the circumstances of your case.
 An experienced vaccine injury attorney can help you understand your legal rights and options.

 Will I Have to Pay Attorney’s Fees and Case-Related Expenses?